 Is dog sledding ethical?

 To be totally honest with you, initially, I wasn’t sure how to feel about it.
-I was concerned about the well being of the animals.
-Even though the concept sounds similar to horse drawn sleigh rides, that I’ve tried before, I felt unsure about the dogs.
-It was simply because I wasn’t knowledgeable on the subject.
+I was concerned about the well-being of the animals and wondered if dog sledding is cruel.
+Even though the concept sounds similar to horse-drawn sleigh rides, which I’ve tried before, I felt unsure about the dogs.
+It was simply because I wasn’t knowledgeable about the subject.

 Human & dog bond